Cyclone Guba: Aftermath

 The Papua New Guinea government declared a state of emergency in Oro Province and gave K50 million to help the province's communities.
 The Papua New Guinea Defence Force and local United Nations officials will assist in the relief, rehabilitation and reconstruction efforts.
 Australia donated A$1 million in humanitarian relief to the affected regions.
 Five Royal Australian Air Force aircraft, three Australian Army helicopters a Royal Australian Navy landing craft and other Australian Defence Force personnel were sent to Papua New Guinea to assist in the relief; along with supplies which include water purification tablets, water containers, emergency shelters, blankets and generators.
 The AusAID organised a mission to assess the damage to infrastructure and to report priority relief needs.

 Four bridges were constructed at a cost of more than K139 million to replace the bridges washed out by the cyclone.
 The project was finished in 2016.
+Restoration on the bridges did not begin until after the 2012 election.
+The funding for restoration was provided by Australia.
 Canstruct was contracted to build the bridges.